Witiko/doctoral-thesis/main.md

 ### Math Information Retrieval Workshop

 In 2012, [the MIR workshop][69] was held at CICM.
-For MIR, a dataset of 10,000 math documents and 10,000 math formulae sampled from the [*Mathematical REtrieval Collection (MREC)*][72] [@liska2011web] of arXiv documents and extended with documents hand-picked by members of a jury.
+For the workshop, a dataset of 10,000 math documents and 10,000 math formulae was sampled from the [*Mathematical REtrieval Collection (MREC)*][72] [@liska2011web] of arXiv documents and extended with documents hand-picked by members of a jury.
 [@liska2013evaluation, Section 2.2.4] Math formulae in the dataset were represented using presentation math (Presentation MathML) and content math (Content MathML).